-Track 6 - Urban Environments: Strategies, Projects, Services (taught in French)
+Track 6 - Urban Environments: Strategies, Projects, Services

 This track offers comprehensive training in different urban-planning roles, and more especially those associated with the environmental challenges of intervening in urban spaces and urbanized territories.
 The key aim is to enable students to develop critical expertise with regard to environmental planning and development challenges so that they are able to identify and understand the ecological issues linked to the way territories function, as well as the theoretical foundations of these issues and their impact in legislative, regulatory, operational and other terms.
-Students will discover how such issues are integrated into urbanplanning decision-making processes on different scales, and become familiar - through the use of workshops in particular - with the tools of environmental development and how they are applied.
+Students will discover how such issues are integrated into urban-planning decision-making processes on different scales, and become familiar - through the use of workshops in particular - with the tools of environmental development and how they are applied.

-Track 7 - Transport and Mobility (taught in French)
+Track 7 - Transport and Mobility